 gm_gmStateSpaceHDL_HalfWaveRectifier_HDL_vnl.slx in the code generation logs in the Command Window.

 Compare block at the output of

 HDL Subsystem_vnl subsystem of the validation model.
 Then, open the

 Assert_Out1 block.
 To see the simulation results after HDL code generation, open the

+Compare: Out1 Scope block.
 The top graph represents the output of the generated model, and the middle graph represents the output of the implementation model.
-Since the output generated by both the models are exactly matching, the error between them is zero, which is represented in the last graph.
+The botton graph calculates the difference between outputs of both models.
+As the outputs match, the error is zero.